 From the ground-breaking design of Experts and Phantom to the artistic ballet of Devialet’s robotized production line, they see art as a meaningful contribution to technology.
-Along with their exceptional products, Devialet also design disruptive audio listening experiences across the world.
+Along with their exceptional products, Devialet also designs disruptive audio listening experiences across the world.

-Focusrite is a global music and audio products group supplying hardware and software products used by professional and amateur musicians, which enables the high quality production of music.
+Focusrite is a global music and audio products group supplying hardware and software products used by professional and amateur musicians, which enables the high-quality production of music.

 The Focusrite Group has two established and rapidly growing brands; Focusrite and Novation.
 The Focusrite brand makes audio interfaces and other products for audio recording musicians.
 The Novation brand allows its customers to make electronic music using synthesisers and computer-enabled technology.
 Each brand has over 20 years of quality sound heritage and is well established in the music making industry.